 Lecouvreur Avenue

 Named for surveyor/banker Frank Lecouvreur (1829-1901).
-Born in Ortelsburg, East Prussia (present-day Szczytno, Poland), Lecouvreur came to L.A. in 1855 after striking out in the Gold Rush.
+Born Theodor Maximilian Ferdinand Franz Lecouvreur in Ortelsburg, East Prussia (present-day Szczytno, Poland), Lecouvreur arrived in San Francisco in January 1852 and made his way down to Los Angeles three years later.
 He took a job in a saloon but disliked being shot at by drunken patrons, so he became a painter for noted carriage maker John Goller.
-He then worked for surveyor/lawyer Henry Hancock, then for Wilmington founder Phineas Banning.
-He eventually served as L.A. city surveyor in 1868-1869, during which time he surveyed Wilmington.
-Lecouvreur was later named a director of the Farmers and Merchants Bank, alongside the most powerful men in town (Downey, Hellman, Childs, et al).
-In 1906, his widow Josephine published his papers as From East Prussia to the Golden Gate.
-Lecouvreur Avenue was named in 1915 in remembrance of its namesake’s connection to Banning.
+Gradually entering the surveying trade, one of Lecouvreur’s first employers was Wilmington founder Phineas Banning, who became a good friend.
+Lecouvreur was elected county surveyor in 1869 and was later named a director of the Farmers and Merchants Bank alongside the most powerful men in town (Downey, Hellman, Childs, et al).
+In 1906, his devoted widow Josephine (1843-1916) published his letters and diaries from his journey to California under the title From East Prussia to the Golden Gate.
+Lecouvreur Avenue was named in 1915 in remembrance of our subject’s connection to Banning.
 It was formerly Wilmington Avenue.
 P.S.
 Don’t ask me how to pronounce “Lecouvreur”.
 Or “Szczytno”, for that matter.